Skip to content

 The clever part is what Anthropic calls progressive disclosure.
 At session startup, Claude Code reads only the name and description of every installed skill — around 100 tokens apiece — and holds them in its system prompt as a menu.
 The body stays on disk.
 When your request matches a description ("write a changelog", "review this PR"), Claude Code loads that one skill's full instructions and follows them.
 Fifty installed skills cost you almost nothing until one actually fires.

-This is why skills beat pasting instructions into every prompt: they persist across sessions, they can bundle supporting files and scripts, and the agent selects them itself.
+This is why skills beat pasting instructions into every prompt: they persist across sessions, they can bundle supporting files and scripts, and the agent selects them itself — the last point being the real line between Claude skills vs commands, since a typed command only ever fires when you ask for it by name.
 New to the tool entirely?
 Start with our pillar guide, What Is Claude Code?, then come back here.

 How Claude Code skills load — descriptions read at startup, full SKILL.md instructions loaded only on match